Brightspace/diff-cli/README.md

 ### Assert No Differences

-It is possible to assert there are no differences by using the `assertnodiff` command.
+To assert there are no differences, use the `assertnodiff` command.
 This is helpful in build/test environment to assert no changes to particular files (ex. comparing output of different CSS preprocessing).
 If differences are found, the process will exit with an error.

 ```javascript
 assertnodiff --file1 old.css --file2 new.css